vlasceanudan/IFC_Plan-de-situatie/README.md

 - `requirements.txt` – Python dependencies.
 - `runtime.txt` – Python runtime version for deployments.
 - `buildingsmart_romania_logo.jpg` – Logo displayed in the app.
+- `pages/1_3D_Viewer.py` – Optional page that renders a 3D preview of the IFC model.